MESH-Research/knowledge-commons-works/README.md

 # Knowledge Commons Repository

-This is the source code for the Knowledge Commons Repository, based on InvenioRDM.
+The Knowledge Commons Repository is a collaborative tool for storing and sharing academic research.
+It is part of the Knowledge Commons and is built using InvenioRDM.

 ## Copyright